Update: Major retailers have announced plans to close thousands of stores in 2018. Click here for our new story.

 “After a careful review, we are taking an important step to reduce our debt, reinvigorate True Religion’s iconic brand and position the company for future growth and success,” said John Ermatinger, President and CEO of True Religion.

 At least 27 stores were expected to close during the bankruptcy process, according to a list compiled by USA Today.

 Ascena Retail Group – At least 268 stores

-Ascena Retail Group, the women’s clothing retailer that owns the brands Ann Taylor, Loft, Dress Barn, Lane Bryant, Justice and several others, is planning to close hundreds of stores.
+Ascena Retail Group, the women’s clothing retailer that operates the brands Ann Taylor, Loft, Dress Barn, Lane Bryant, Justice and several others, is planning to close hundreds of stores.

 During a recent earnings call, company executives announced that 667 stores are part of its fleet optimization program.